Kav-K/GPTDiscord/README.md

 # Recent Notable Updates

+- **AI-BASED SERVER MODERATION** - GPT3Discord now has a built-in AI-based moderation system that can automatically detect and remove toxic messages from your server.
+This is a great way to keep your server safe and clean, and it's completely automatic and **free**!
+Check out the commands section to learn how to enable it!

 - **AUTOMATIC CHAT SUMMARIZATION!** - When the context limit of a conversation is reached, the bot will use GPT3 itself to summarize the conversation to reduce the tokens, and continue conversing with you, this allows you to chat for a long time!

 - Custom conversation openers from https://github.com/f/awesome-chatgpt-prompts were integrated into the bot, check out `/gpt converse opener_file`!
 The bot now has built in support to make GPT3 behave like various personalities, such as a life coach, python interpreter, interviewer, text based adventure game, and much more!

 - Autocomplete for settings and various commands to make it easier to use the bot!